 - Be of Māori descent

-- Intend to meet the entry requirements for your chosen programme of study
+- Meet (or intend to meet) entry requirements for your chosen programme of study

 How to apply

 Applications submitted before the early bird closing date will be given preference.
-Remaining scholarships may then be awarded to later applicants who meet the criteria.
+Remaining scholarships will then be awarded to later applicants who meet the criteria.